AdaCore/spark2014/docs/ug/appendix.rst

  -cargs switches are passed to gcc

  gnatprove basic switches:
- -f                 Force recompilation/analysis of all units -jnnn              Use nnn parallel processes (default: 1) -k                 Do not stop analysis at the first error -m                 Minimal reanalysis
+  -f                 Force recompilation/analysis of all units -jnnn              Use nnn parallel processes (default: 1) -k                 Do not stop analysis at the first error
+      -m             Minimal reanalysis
       --mode=m       Set the mode of GNATprove (m=check, flow, prove, all*) -q, --quiet        Be quiet/terse
       --clean        Remove GNATprove intermediate files, and exit --report=r     Set the report mode of GNATprove (r=fail*, all, statistics) -u                 Unique analysis.
-Only analyze the given units -U                 Analyze all units of all projects -v, --verbose      Output extra verbose information --assumptions      Output assumptions information
+Only analyze the given units -U                 Analyze all units of all projects -v, --verbose      Output extra verbose information
+      --assumptions  Output assumptions information
       --version      Output version of the tool and exit --warnings=w   Set the warning mode of GNATprove (w=off, continue*, error) -h, --help         Display this usage information

   * Main mode values
     . check        - Check SPARK restrictions for code where SPARK_Mode=On . flow         - Prove object initialization and flow contracts . prove        - Prove subprogram contracts and absence of run-time errors . all          - Activates all modes (default)

   * Report mode values
     . fail         - Report failures to prove checks (default) . all          - Report all results of proving checks . statistics   - Same as all, plus timing and steps information

   * Warning mode values
     . off          - Do not issue warnings
-   . continue - Issue warnings and continue
-   . error    - Treat warnings as errors (default)
+    . continue     - Issue warnings and continue (default) . error        - Treat warnings as errors

  gnatprove advanced switches:
   -d, --debug        Debug mode
- --flow-debug            Extra debugging for flow analysis (requires graphviz)
+  --flow-debug       Extra debugging for flow analysis (requires graphviz) --dbg-proof-only   Disable flow analysis (possibly unsound results) --proof=g[:l]      Set the proof modes for generation of formulas
-     --proof=p[:l]       Set the proof mode (p=per_check*, per_path, progressive) (l=lazy*, all)
+                     (g=per_check*, per_path, progressive) (l=lazy*, all)
   --RTS=dir          Specify the Ada runtime name/location
   --pedantic         Use a strict interpretation of the Ada standard --steps=nnn        Set the maximum number of proof steps (prover-specific) --timeout=s        Set the prover timeout in seconds (default: 1) --limit-line=s     Limit analysis to given file and line --limit-subp=s     Limit analysis to subprogram defined by file and line --prover=s[,s]*    Use given provers (s=altergo*, cvc4, ...)

- * Proof mode values
+  * Proof mode values for generation
     . per_check    - Generate one formula per check (default)
-   . per_path    - Generate one formula per path for each check . progressive - Start with one formula per check, then split into
-                   paths when needed
+    . per_path     - Generate one formula per path for each check . progressive  - Start with one formula per check, then split into paths when needed

- * Lazy mode values
+  * Proof mode values for laziness
-   . lazy        - Stop at first unproved VC for each check
-                    (most suited for fully automatic proof) (default) . all         - Attempt to prove all VCs
-                   (most suited for combination of automatic and manual proof)
+    . lazy         - Stop at first unproved formula for each check (most suited for fully automatic proof) (default) . all          - Attempt to prove all formulas (most suited for combination of automatic and manual proof)

   * Prover name values
     (Provers marked with [steps] support the --steps switch.)
     . altergo      - [steps] Use Alt-Ergo (default)
     . cvc4         - [steps] Use CVC4
     . ...          - Any other prover configured in your .why3.conf file

 .. _Alternative_Provers: